 As a bonus?
 It is SO easy to make.

 I found this recipe while rummaging through my stack of old magazines.
 It is officially called “Basil Halibut with Jalapeno Butter” (August 2015 issue of Better Homes and Gardens).
 Halibut is not always easy to find fresh here and is often expensive.
 The recipe suggested cod as an alternative which is readily available and reasonably priced.

 The highlight of this recipe is the jalapeno butter.
 Even if you are not a fan of jalapenos or spicy food in general, do not be afraid to try this.
-As the article said: “Cooking jalapenos in butter leaves them tender and mellow.”
-The seeds and veins are removed which greatly reduces the heat level but cooking them in butter removes the “bite” of a fresh jalapeno and leaves the warmth and flavor.
+As the article said, “Cooking jalapenos in butter leaves them tender and mellow.”
+The seeds and veins are removed which greatly reduces the heat level but cooking them in butter removes the “bite” of a fresh jalapeno and leaves all the warmth and flavor.

 I’m so glad this recipe caught my eye.